-Netmap [25], DPDK [24], PFQ [26], and PF\RING [104] are network I/O mechanisms that boost NFV performance by providing direct access to the ring buffers of a NIC, using custom network drivers.
+Netmap [33], DPDK [28], PFQ [34], and PF\RING [191] are network I/O mechanisms that boost NFV performance by providing direct access to the ring buffers of a NIC, using custom network drivers.
 The time required for these tools to be widely adopted in the market motivated a solution that could be immediately adopted by cloud providers.
 The Linux kernel has significantly evolved over the past decade and today provides sufficient tools to speed up NFV applications running on top of unmodified network drivers.

-We found that the vectorized I/O technique [41] introduced in version 2.5 of the Linux kernel permits reading/writing frames from/to multiple buffers using a single transaction.
+We found that the vectorized I/O technique [94] introduced in version 2.5 of the Linux kernel permits reading/writing frames from/to multiple buffers using a single transaction.
 This technique is supported by the ixgbe driver in Linux and can be exploited by activating the scatter/gather feature of the NIC.
-Our open source implementation [97] is built on top of FastClick.
-Earlier efforts have successfully applied similar techniques [25, 48, 24] to amortize the system calls' overhead.
-Our work advances these works by combining batch I/O with scheduling to further improve the performance of NFV applications.
+Our open source implementation [185] is built on top of FastClick.
+Earlier efforts have successfully applied similar techniques [33, 110, 28] to amortize the system calls' overhead.
+Our work advances these works by combining batch I/O with scheduling to further improve the performance of NFV applications, while maintaining the ability to run on a standard Linux kernel.